Joanne McNally: Early life

 McNally was born in County Roscommon; her biological father left her mother before Joanne's birth.
 McNally was raised by her adoptive family in Killiney, County Dublin.

 Early career

-McNally was a publicist in her early twenties and worked alongside the influencer, James Kavanagh.
-Originally intending to go into journalism as she had studied English and sociology for her undergraduate degree at University College Dublin and had looked at studying an MA in journalism noting that someone was like, 'You need to fucking be prepared to sell your granny for a story.'
+McNally was a publicist in her early twenties and worked alongside the influencer James Kavanagh.
+She had originally intended to go into journalism as she had studied English and sociology for her undergraduate degree at University College Dublin and had looked at studying an MA in journalism noting that "someone was like, 'You need to fucking be prepared to sell your granny for a story.'
 I was like, 'Well, my granny's dead!
 I've nothing to sell!'
 So I ended up going into PR."

 She also spent a year in Australia.

 Having enjoyed her time as a publicist, the work had left her stressed and unfulfilled and so she pivoted to a role in the charity sector, at a mental health charity.
 During this period she was dealing with bulimia and would sleep in the charity's office as she couldn't go back to her housemates.